web-at-berkeley/tp-fa22-backend/README.md

 ## Clarifications
 - to clarify, latecomers (runners who register after some time has passed) still start at the beginning of the race!
 - you only need to query the valid gifts API once, you can assume it won't change after that.
+- you do not need to use a cloud-hosted MongoDB instance.
+Localhost is fine for everything.

 ## Submission Instructions